 Maintaining our rolling stock and infrastructure

-We’re constantly thinking ahead to prevent heat-related incidents, and we participate in France’s nationwide Plan Canicule (heatwave plan), which has gone into effect every summer since 2003.
+At SNCF, we’re constantly thinking ahead to prevent heat-related incidents.
+We also participate in France’s nationwide heatwave plan (Plan Canicule), which has gone into effect every summer since 2003.
 Special measures include:

-- carrying out targeted pre-summer maintenance on all trainsets between April and June.
-This includes checks on all air conditioning systems
+- carrying out targeted pre-summer maintenance (Autres Travaux Systématiques avant Saison chaude, or ATS) on all trainsets between April and June.
+This includes checks of all air conditioning systems.

 - organizing “heat patrols” by SNCF employees to monitor infrastructure conditions, including track temperature and catenary tension systems.
 The timing and frequency of these patrols are based in part on data from Météo France, the French national weather service.